The nutrition world has taught us a "one size fits all" approach to eating. And since you were a child you've been taught:

 In this video, Jason Ackerman and I spend sometime discussing why eating is not a set of restrictions, yet it's a skill.

-To learn about how to overcome a poor relationship with food to melt pounds, start by download my free guide - Take Eating Back.
-You can download below.
+To learn about how to overcome a poor relationship with food to melt pounds, start with my workshop below.